-Your first stop in the Old Medina will be a turn off of the main street to visit the Bou Inania Madrasa (entrance fee: 20 Dhs for adults, 10 Dhs for children 12 and under).
-Built in the 14th century, this gorgeous former Islamic university has a large center courtyard surrounded by stunning hand-carved plaster, large intricate doors, and ornate lattice screens.
+Your first stop in the Old Medina will be a turn-off of the main street to visit the Bou Inania Madrasa (entrance fee: 20 Dhs for adults, 10 Dhs for children 12 and under).
+Built in the 14th century, this gorgeous former Islamic university has a large central courtyard surrounded by stunning hand-carved plaster, large intricate doors, and ornate lattice screens.
 It operated as a school until the 1960s when restoration work began which allows the public to enjoy it’s original beauty.

 Along the way you will pass by a few beautiful mosques.
 Non-Muslims cannot enter the mosques in most of Morocco, including Fes, but you can peek your head in or take a photo from right outside.
 Zaouia de Moulay and Al Quaraouiyine Mosque are two that are worth stopping along the way to take a look at.

 Similar to the Bou Inania Madrasa, the Al-Attarine Madrasa (entrance fee: 20 Dhs for adults, 10 Dhs for children 12 and under) also consists of a large courtyard surrounded by intricate carvings and impressive doorways.
 The black and white tile on the ground is an interesting contrast to the stone and marble facade.

 5. See the Coppersmiths and Tanners Hard at Work

 Check out how the Moroccan souvenirs that you’ve been eyeing in the souk are made!
 First is the coppersmiths in the Place Seffarine where shop owners are pounding designs into copper and buffing them smooth.